Window Weatherstripping Options

 Metal v-strip: V-shaped weather strips can also be made of bronze, copper, aluminum and stainless steel.
 They are as effective as the plastic versions, but metal is more durable and typically more expensive.
 They also are trickier to install, as they must be nailed in place.

 Rubber gaskets: Another type of plastic weather stripping is a small tube, typically made with vinyl or rubber.
-The gasket is attached to a metal strip that may be tough to install correctly.
+The gasket is attached to a metal strip that may be tough to install correctly -- you might need to hire a pro.
 These gaskets are expensive but durable, and they create a tight seal against a closed window.
 These are best for casement windows (ie, windows that swing open and closed).